-Facilities include a continuous shared cycle and pedestrian pathway, boating and sporting facilities, restaurants, pavilions, children's playgrounds, BBQs, public toilets and car parking.
+Facilities include a cycle and pedestrian pathways, boating and sporting facilities, restaurants, pavilions, children's playgrounds, BBQs, public toilets and car parking.

 Read, download or print the Summer Foreshore Guide or the City of Port Phillip Foreshore and Facilities Map below.

 |City of Port Phillip

 A quiet residential beach with views to the city, the Piers, playground and BBQ areas makes this a great place to bring the family.
 Beacon Cove also offers restaurants whilst Perce White Reserve and the Webb Dock Trail is highly valued for its regional significant native vegetation as a coastal nature reserve and for passive recreation.

 L - R Sandridge Beach with CBD in background, Web Dock Trail, Sandridge Beach

 L - R Beacon Cove (courtest S.K.
 Westmore), Perce White Reserve, Superb Fairy Wren.

 Port Melbourne Beach